gasparka/pyha/docs/types.rst

 User defined types
 ------------------

 User can make new types by deriving a class from ``Hardware``.
-User types are fully supported, i.e. they can be used as registers, inputs/outputs to simulation etc.
+User types can be used as registers, inputs/outputs to simulation etc.
-Limitation is that they cannot be initiated into local variable (see example below).

 .. code-block:: python